 16. Jahorina, Bosnia and Herzegovina

-More than three decades have gone by since Sarajevo hosted the Winter Olympics, but the once preened pistes of Jahorina were destroyed during the Bosnian War of the 1990s.
-Now rebuilt, it’s once again the prime destination for alpine skiing, snowboarding and cross-country skiing with 11 lifts and 25km (15 miles) of slopes.
+In 1984, Sarajevo hosted the Winter Olympics – back then the country was known as Yugoslavia and a few years later, the once preened pistes of Jahorina were destroyed during the Bosnian War of the 1990s.
+Now the country is Bosnia and Herzegovina and the ski resort had been rebuilt, making it once again the prime destination for alpine skiing, snowboarding and cross-country skiing with 11 lifts and 25km (15 miles) of slopes.
 Stay on the marked runs though as mine clearing is still taking place off-piste.

 18. Cerro Castor, Argentina

-Cerro Castor, in the city of Ushuaia, is a long-term favourite of Argentine skiers and boasts the claim to fame of being the most southerly ski resort in the world.
-The year-round icy conditions mean the resort benefits from the longest ski season in South America, and it’s possible to ski at just 200m (660ft) above sea level.
+Cerro Castor, 26km (16 miles) from the city of Ushuaia, is a long-term favourite of Argentine skiers and boasts the claim to fame of being the most southerly ski resort in the world.
+The year-round icy conditions mean the resort benefits from the longest ski season in South America and it’s possible to ski at just 200m (660ft) above sea level.
 There are 12 lifts and over 30 ski tracks in the resort.

 There’s no ski resort in the world that can hold a candle to Union Glacier.
-Forget lifts, lines and lanes, this is authentic ski-touring, offering skiers the chance to traverse miles of rugged, isolated, snow-capped terrain.
+Forget lifts, lines and lanes, this is authentic ski-touring, offering skiers the chance to traverse miles of rugged, isolated, snow-capped terrain in the summer months (November to January) – yes you heard that right, temperatures here stay below freezing even during summer months.
+Apart from backcountry and cross-country skiing, there is also a groomed fat-tire bike loop.
 As this is a remote area, go with a tour company and be prepared to pay a substantial fee.

 Liked this article?
 You may also like: